kevboutin/crudApp/README.md

 AngularJS knows that `$update()` function will trigger a POST request to the URL `/api/items/:id`.
 It reads the value of `$scope.item.id`, assigns the value to `:id` and generates the URL.
 Sends a POST request to the URL with `$scope.item` as the post body.
-Similarly, if you want to delete an entry it can be done as following:
+Similarly, if you want to delete an item it can be done as following:

 ```javascript
 $scope.item = Item.get({ id: $scope.id }, function () {